govCMS/GovCMS/.github/ISSUE_TEMPLATE/module-request.md

 ---
 name: Module request
-about: Suggest an module for addition to GovCMS8
+about: Suggest an module for addition to GovCMS
-title: Add XXXX module to GovCMS8
+title: Add XXXX module to GovCMS
 labels: enhancement
 assignees: ''